Wildflower Paper Pumpkin Leftovers Card Tutorial

 - Adhere the wrapped tan piece to the card base.

-- Adhere the floral tag in the center of the tan piece using dimensionals.
+- Take the floral tag and adhere it in the center of the tan piece using dimensionals.

 - Adhere the stamped vellum to the tag using two glue dots.

-- Adhere the leftover vellum leaves using glue dots and place pearls around the outside.
+- Use glue dots for the leftover vellum leaves and place pearls around the outside.

 I hope you enjoyed making these cards from your leftovers!
 Happy crafting!